jupyter-server/gateway_provisioners/docs/source/developers/custom-images.md

 The various startup scripts and commands typically reside in `/usr/local/bin` and we recommend trying to adhere to that policy.

-The base jupyter image, upon which most all images from docker-stacks are built, also contains a `fix-permissions` script that is responsible for _gracefully_ adjusting permissions based on its given parameters.
+The base Jupyter image, upon which most all images from docker-stacks are built, also contains a `fix-permissions` script that is responsible for _gracefully_ adjusting permissions based on its given parameters.
 By only changing the necessary permissions, use of this script minimizes the size of the docker layer in which that command is invoked during the build of the docker image.